DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/fundamentals.md

 A plugin-based component should adhere to the following principles:

 ##### [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control){:target="_blank"}

 A plugin shares its items (Getters, Actions, Templates) within an IoC (Inversion of Control) container and can use the ones other plugins share.

 A plugin based component consists of the following child components:

-- Plugin Host component.
+- Plugin Host component
  A component that hosts plugins.

-- Plugin components.
+- Plugin components
  Each plugin is a React component that defines a markup, stores a state and provides state modification actions.

 ##### [State Managment](https://en.wikipedia.org/wiki/State_management){:target="_blank"}